Cheapest car insurance in Hawaii for a bad driving record

 Cheapest car insurance after an accident in Hawaii

-GEICO has the lowest rates after an accident at $1,727 a year.
-Progressive also has affordable rates at $1,842 a year.
+GEICO has the lowest average rates after an accident at $1,727 a year.
+Progressive also offers affordable rates, averaging $1,842 per year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident